joakim/bismark/readme.md

 > This line has a hard line break that is ignored.

-Unicode characters may be added using the escape sequence `\HHHHHH` with the character's Unicode code point in a zero-padded 6-digit hexadecimal.
+Unicode characters may be added using the escape sequence `\HHHHHH` with a zero-padded 6-digit hexadecimal Unicode code point.

 	Nice \01F44D